bjin01/jobmonitor/pkg_updates/README.md

 If the clm_project_label is left empty then the original SUSE vendor parent and child channels will be assigned if the system not already has the channels.

-The **optionalChildChannels** value is a list of string values.
-This value is the optional child channels of the base channel.
+The **optionalChildChannels** value is a list of key value pairs.
+The key "old_channel" holds the value of system's current optional child channel and the key "new_channel" holds the optional channel label of the new optional channale when assign channels for service pack migration.
 The child channels will be assigned to the systems.
 Make sure all child channels the systems need are available under the new parent channel.
-We don't check if the channels exist under the new parent channel.
-If the channels do not exist then these channels will not be assigned to the systems.
+We don't check if the channel labels exist under the new parent channel.
+If the channels do not exist then spmigration_run and spmigration_dryrun job scheduling will fail.

 ## Email notification
 The email notification is a feature that sends emails to the recipients every 10 minutes within workflow deadline.
 The email contains the system's workflow steps information as well as any remarks, if system is online or not etc.